Royal Navy: Age of Sail

 A standing "Navy Royal", with its own secretariat, dockyards and a permanent core of purpose-built warships, emerged during the reign of Henry VIII.
 Under Elizabeth I, England became involved in a war with Spain, which saw privately owned vessels combining with the Queen's ships in highly profitable raids against Spanish commerce and colonies.
 The Royal Navy was then used in 1588 to repulse the Spanish Armada, but the English Armada was lost the next year.
 In 1603, the Union of the Crowns created a personal union between England and Scotland.
 While the two remained distinct sovereign states for a further century, the two navies increasingly fought as a single force.
 During the early 17th century, England's relative naval power deteriorated until Charles I undertook a major programme of shipbuilding.
 His methods of financing the fleet contributed to the outbreak of the English Civil War, and the abolition of the monarchy.

 The Commonwealth of England replaced many names and symbols in the new Commonwealth Navy, associated with royalty and the high church, and expanded it to become the most powerful in the world.
-The fleet was quickly tested in the First Anglo-Dutch War (1652–1654) and the Anglo-Spanish War (1654-1660), which saw the conquest of Jamaica and successful attacks on Spanish treasure fleets.
+The fleet was quickly tested in the First Anglo-Dutch War (1652–1654) and the Anglo-Spanish War (1654–1660), which saw the British conquest of Jamaica and successful attacks on Spanish treasure fleets.
 The 1660 Restoration saw Charles II rename the Royal Navy again, and started use of the prefix HMS.
 The Navy remained a national institution and not a possession of the Crown as it had been before.
-Following the Glorious Revolution of 1688, England joined the War of the Grand Alliance which marked the end of France's brief pre-eminence at sea and the beginning of an enduring British supremacy.
+Following the Glorious Revolution of 1688, England joined the War of the Grand Alliance which marked the end of France's brief pre-eminence at sea and the beginning of an enduring British supremacy which would help with the creation of the British Empire.